 The high ground clearance would allow Bentley to safely package batteries on the car’s floor and make the model appealing for a wide range of customers.
 Genesis is attempting a similar design with the Genesis GV60 at a lower end of the market.
 Speaking of batteries, they would be a more advanced version of the present day’s Lithium-ion.

-Hallmark suggested that launching a Bentley electric car with a smaller body compared to today’s models isn’t an appealing solution for achieving a high range, as customers would see it as a lower price segment product.
+Speaking to Autocar, Hallmark suggested that launching a Bentley electric car with a smaller body compared to today’s models isn’t an appealing solution for achieving a high range, as customers would see it as a lower price segment product.
 He hinted that the high-riding all-electric Bentley would have a range of 300-350 miles.
-Aerodynamics and lightweighting would be focal points of the project.
+Aerodynamics and weight reduction would be focal points of the project.

 Bentley has already committed to offering a hybrid powertrain option across the range by 2023.
-Now, it has said that from 2026, a year after it launches its first EV, which it calls the “first cradle to grave fully carbon-neutral car,” it will sell only PHEVs and BEVs.
+In November 2020, it said that from 2026, a year after it launches its first EV, which it calls the “first cradle to grave fully carbon-neutral car,” it will sell only PHEVs and BEVs.
 By 2030, it will migrate 100% to electric vehicles.